kanisonpoon/JavaPlayer/README.md

 # JavaPlayer
 Allows the connection of Minecraft: JE clients to PocketMine servers.
-Made for PM4
+Made for PM4 and PM5

 # MCJE VER: 1.18.2
 # TODO: UPDATE TO 1.19